frida/frida-website/_i18n/en/_docs/stalker.md

 manner).

-We make a minimal prologue (our instrumented code is now going to have to re-enter stalker) and we need to be able to restore the application's registers before we return control back to it.
+We make a minimal prologue (our instrumented code is now going to have to re-enter Stalker) and we need to be able to restore the application's registers before we return control back to it.
 We call the entry gate for return, `gum_exec_ctx_replace_current_block_from_ret()` (more on entry gates later).
-We then execute the corresponding epilogue before branching to the `ctx->resume_at` pointer which is set by stalker during the above call to `gum_exec_ctx_replace_current_block_from_ret()` to point to the new instrumented block.
+We then execute the corresponding epilogue before branching to the `ctx->resume_at` pointer which is set by Stalker during the above call to `gum_exec_ctx_replace_current_block_from_ret()` to point to the new instrumented block.